Minnesota senior homes battle staffing woes as COVID-19 rages on

 "We are unfortunately seeing the effects of community spread in these facilities that care for our most vulnerable Minnesotans," Malcolm said in a Friday briefing.
 "Unfortunately, even the strongest flood walls aren't sufficient if the waters rise high enough."

 At some places, the pool of nursing assistants and other caregivers has become so depleted that facilities have reached out to the Minnesota National Guard.
-Since the start of the pandemic, the Minnesota National Guard has dispatched teams of medical professionals to 17 long-term care facilities that have experienced severe staffing shortages.
+Since the start of the pandemic, the Minnesota National Guard has dispatched teams of medical professionals to 17 long-term care facilities with severe staffing shortages.
 The National Guard has personnel at six long-term care sites across the state.

 "Not one of our soldiers or airmen envisioned themselves performing care in a long-term care facility when they voluntarily [raised] their hand and joined the Minnesota National Guard," said Major Gen. Shawn Manke of the National Guard.
 "I wholeheartedly wish we did not have to do this mission, but the fact of the matter is, we are."